Ontario Brook Trout Fishing

 Our drive in fishing camps in Ontario is close to a series of small spring-fed lakes that you can drive to with Brook Trout.
 You will need to bring a canoe, as motors are not allowed on these lakes.
 Some of these lakes are considered Artesian Wells and are being protected from any source of pollution.
 These lakes are all back in the bush and only accessible via logging roads.
 Some of the roads are not maintained so it's best to have a truck or SUV that can take some bumps and potholes.
-We will not divulge the location of these lakes on our web site but guests staying at the Base Camp will be told where they are if so desired.
+We will not divulge the location of these lakes on our website but guests staying at the Base Camp will be told where they are if so desired.
 These lakes have been stocked with Brook Trout since the late 80s and now produce Brook Trout up to 4 pounds.

 Brook Trout have to be the most frustrating fish to fish for sometimes because they spook so easily.
 They hear the sound of the motor a mile away and can see you 100 yards away.
-Before reading the tips below, remember to always wear dark green, dark brown or black clothing when Brook Trout fishing.
+Before reading the tips below, remember to always wear dark green, dark brown, or black clothing when Brook Trout fishing.
 Paddle your boat as far as you can to reach a spot.
 You must always fish a trout hole from below or down the river.
-When approaching a trout hole be quiet, walk very slowly and do not jump from rock to rock because if you land on a lose rock and bang two rocks together, the games up.
+When approaching a trout hole be quiet, walk very slowly, and do not jump from rock to rock because if you land on a loose rock and bang two rocks together, the game is up.
 You have to become a ghost if you want the really big trout to hit.
 They are big and they are old because they are smart and very cautious.